 - Explain the selection process to the candidate: Offer realistic time frames and stick to your word!

 The following list is comprised of subject matter that is widely regarded as "off-limits" for discussion in an interview by employment experts.
 Most of these subjects relate directly to federal and state employment laws.
 Legislation covering equal employment opportunity is extensive and complex.
 Check not only federal laws, but also your own state's laws and guidelines.
 Remember, state laws vary!
 Consult an attorney for legal advice (before you begin the search process for a new employee).

 In an interview, or on an employment application, do not ask questions...

-- ..concerning the candidate's family or marital status or child-care arrangements (it is permissible to if the candidate will be able to work the required hours for the job).
+- ...concerning the candidate's family or marital status or child-care arrangements (but it is permissible to ask if the candidate will be able to work the required hours for the job).

-- ..concerning physical or mental disabilities (asking whether the candidate can perform the essential job duties is permitted.)
+- ...concerning physical or mental disabilities (but asking whether the candidate can perform the essential job duties is permitted.)
 The ADA allows you to ask the applicant to describe or demonstrate how they would perform an essential function (s) when certain specific conditions are met.
 Check the law or consult with an attorney before moving forward.